Price–Anderson Nuclear Industries Indemnity Act: Extensions

-By 1966 it had become apparent that the industry would still be unable to obtain adequate private insurance, so the act was extended until 1976.
+By 1966, it had become apparent that the industry would still be unable to obtain adequate private insurance, so the act was extended until 1976.
 A provision was added to the Act which prevented companies from offering certain defenses to damages claims (particularly defenses which claimed that the accident had not been their fault).
 A minimum time limit was also introduced (which could be surpassed by state law), giving claimants three years after discovering harm in which to make a claim.
 The alterations were intended to make the process of obtaining funds from reactor companies easier, and to remove discrepancies in different states where different laws applied.
 The new provisions only applied to incidents where a significant escape of radioactive material was deemed to have occurred (an ENO, extraordinary nuclear occurrence).

-In 1975 the act was extended for 12 years, up until 1987.
+In 1975, the act was extended for 12 years, up until 1987.
 The total amount of insurance remained the same, but a provision was added requiring each of the 60 or so reactors then in existence to contribute between $2 million and $5 million in the event of an uninsured accident.
 The insurance ceiling for each individual company was increased to $140 million.
 These measures eliminated the contribution of the federal government to the insurance pool.
 However, an explicit commitment was made that in the event of a larger accident, Congress would take whatever actions were necessary to provide full and prompt claims to the public.
 This included the possibility of additional charges to reactor companies above and beyond the prescribed limits set forth in the Act.

-In 1988 the act was extended for 15 years up to August 2002.
+In 1988, the act was extended for 15 years up to August 2002.
 Individual insurance for each generator was increased to $200 million, and the total fund to $9.5 billion.
 For each reactor owned, the reactor company was liable to contribute up to $63 million towards compensation for any claim against any company, though this could only be recovered at a maximum rate of $10 million per year.
 Assessments were to be adjusted for inflation every 5 years.
 The same level of indemnity was provided for government DOE facilities, while small reactors (education and research oriented) were required to obtain $250,000 insurance and have a government-backed pool of $500 million in the event of accident.
 This extension provided that all cases resulting from a nuclear accident to be heard in a federal court, rather than local courts.

-In February 2002 the act was temporarily extended to December 2003.
+In February 2002, the act was temporarily extended to December 2003.
 After some debate in 2003, the Act was extended to 2017.
 The individual insurance for each site was increased to $300 million while fund contributions per reactor were increased to $95.8 million.
-In 2005 it was extended again through 2025 via the Energy Policy Act of 2005.
+In 2005, it was extended again through 2025 via the Energy Policy Act of 2005.

+In July 2024, the act was extended through 2045 as part of the ADVANCE Act.